People walk through an open-air street market covered in colorful umbrellas with fresh produce displayed on tables

 “When I heard Amy speak, I just knew that was my beacon,” Dugas says, and she was determined to work with her.
 With the assistance of Luke and Richard Cooper, professor emeritus, she changed the focus of her research.
 Dugas now examines lifestyle determinants of noncommunicable diseases, including diet, physical activity, gut microbiota, and sleep health.
 Her connection to Africa includes research on the impact of climate change on health outcomes, specifically heat adaptation interventions and sleep health in vulnerable African populations.

-Involving [local] colleagues and giving them the freedom to lead actually rules out the common feeling that other people experience, the feeling of inferiority,
+Involving [local] colleagues and giving them the freedom to lead actually rules out the common feeling that other people experience, the feeling of inferiority.

 — Bamidele Tayo, Parkinson School of Health Sciences and Public Health division director and professor